-A formal essay that fulfils the conventions of the academic genre, including critical address of key issues, analytical argumentation and buttressing of all assertions with relevant evidence.
+This assessment task requires a formal essay that fulfils the conventions of the academic genre, including critical address of key issues, analytical argumentation and buttressing of all assertions with relevant evidence and scholarship.

 References: There is no set number of references for this essay.
 The rule of thumb for academic essays is that you must include references that are relevant to the topic, that support and illuminate your arguments and that demonstrate your understanding of the key theoretical concerns of the topic and that evidence your own scholarship.
-So, draw on both Leganto sources and any other scholarly resources that work to strengthen your arguments and that demonstrate your scholarship.
+So, draw on both Leganto sources and any other scholarly resources that work to strengthen your arguments and that demonstrates your scholarship.